suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 features industry voted as their main focus with ML as per Dresner Advisory Services’6th annual 2019 Data Science and Machine Learning [Market Study] (see figure 10).

+---

+Next part of technical blog series, [Reproducibility in Machine Learning], is [Realizing reproducible Machine Learning - with Tensorflow][Part 2].